-Bronchial Thermoplasty (BT) is a non-drug procedure that reduces severe asthma symptoms in patients 18 years or older who are not well controlled with standared asthma medications.
+Bronchial Thermoplasty (BT) is a non-drug procedure that reduces severe asthma symptoms in patients 18 or older who are not well controlled with standard asthma medications.

-BT is expected to complement current asthma maintence medications by providing long-lasting asthma control and improving asthma related quality of life of patients with severe asthma.
+BT is expected to complement current asthma maintenance medications by providing long-lasting asthma control and improving asthma related quality of life of patients with severe asthma.

 What is Bronchial Thermoplasty?

-Bronchial thermoplasty has been shown to improve asthma-related quality of life and asthma control – including decreased severe asthma attacks, reduced ER visits and hospitalization for respiratory symptoms and less days lost from work, school and other daily activities due to asthma.
+BT has been shown to improve asthma-related quality of life and asthma control, including decreased severe asthma attacks, reduced ER visits and hospitalization, and less days lost from work, school and other daily activities due to asthma.
 As with any procedure, please speak with you doctor as there are risks and individual results can vary.

-The Alair Bronchial Thermoplasty System is indicated for the treatment of severe persistent asthma in patients 18 years and older whose asthma is not well controlled with inhaled corticosteroids and long acting beta agonists.
-If you would like to deteremine if you are a good candidate for BT, call 865-524-7471 or speak with your doctor.
+The Alair Bronchial Thermoplasty System is indicated for the treatment of severe persistent asthma in patients 18 and older whose asthma is controlled with inhaled corticosteroids and long acting beta agonists.
+If you would like to determine if you are a good candidate for BT, call 865-524-7471 or speak with your doctor.

-Bronchial thermoplasty is performed at a hospital by a pulmonologist who is specially trained to perform bronchoscopy procedures and bronchial thermoplasty.
-There are several pulmonologist at the University of Tennessee Medical Center that perform this treatment and can determine if BT is right for you.
+Bronchial thermoplasty is performed at a hospital by a pulmonologist who is trained to perform bronchoscopy procedures and BT.
+There are several pulmonologists at The University of Tennessee Medical Center who do this treatment and can determine if BT is right for you.
 To make an appointment, call 865-524-7471.

-- There will be 3 treatments.
-There will be 3 weeks in between each treatment.
+- There will be three treatments, with three weeks in between each treatment.

-- You will prepare for each treatment by taking a 50-mg steroid pill by mouth once a day for 3 days before the treatment.
+- You will prepare for each treatment by taking a 50-mg steroid pill by mouth once a day for three days before the treatment.